 This In the loop was updated in January 2021 to include additional tools and techniques investors are using to evaluate company communications.
 We also expand the discussion on the tools used by companies and how investor relations functions are evolving in response to the changing landscape.

 In today’s complex and technology-driven business environment, it is more important than ever for companies to effectively communicate with investors and other stakeholders.
-Companies are increasingly subject to changing financial regulations, an increased focus on environmental, social, and governance issues, a changing global geopolitical environment, and in some cases, declining trust.
+Companies are increasingly subject to changing financial regulations, an increased focus on environmental, social, and governance (ESG) issues, a changing global geopolitical environment, and in some cases, declining trust.
 And the current COVID-19 environment and its interrelationship with other matters has made it even more important for companies to ensure they are providing transparent and clear messaging to investors.
 For example, as we recover from the pandemic, most US investors in a recent survey (93%) expect companies they invest in to increase their prioritization of ESG initiatives.1

 Financial communications are increasingly being analyzed by computers rather than people.
 Technological advances have made it easier for investors and other stakeholders to quickly compile and dissect a wider range of information about a company—both written and verbal.
 They can now identify unclear or conflicting statements and positions more quickly than in the past.

 Some investors are using language and sentiment analysis (an automated process that identifies positive, negative, and neutral opinions in a body of text) to help them make allocation and investment decisions.
 Investors are also using machine learning and natural language processing tools to create a reference source of a company’s commonly-used words to better understand the tone and potential implications of a company’s communications.
 They can also use voice analyzers to identify vocal patterns, emotions, and deceptive responses in management commentary during earnings calls and in other forums.